The Secret of Treasure Island: Revivals

-The Secret of Treasure Island was highlighted as part of "Serial Fest 2002" in Pennsylvania, which also included serials Batman and Robin, Mysterious Doctor Satan and The Adventures of Rex and Rinty.
+Six decades after its theatrical run, The Secret of Treasure Island was highlighted as part of "Serial Fest 2002" in Pennsylvania, which also included the serials Batman and Robin, Mysterious Doctor Satan, and The Adventures of Rex and Rinty.
 The serial was shown along with the 1922 Down to the Sea in Ships at the 2006 Memphis Film Festival, and in an article about the festival John Beifuss of The Commercial Appeal called the two serials "Elmer Clifton classics".